 Click on the links below to learn more about these cutting-edge probes and tools for live cell imaging.

-Cytoskeleton, Inc. is the exclusive provider of Spirochrome, Ltd. products in North America.
+Cytoskeleton, Inc. is proud to be the exclusive provider of Spirochrome, Ltd. products in North America.

 Spirochrome technology is based on the proprietary fluorophore silicon rhodamine (SiR).
 SiR is a bright and photostable rhodamine-like dye.
 Its key features are its cell permeability, fluorogenic character and compatibility with super-resolution microscopy The fluorescence excitation and emission of SiR are in the far-red, reducing phototoxicity in live-cell imaging experiments.
 SiR is compatible with most microscopes as it can be used with standard Cy5 settings.
 The combination of all these properties set SiR-based probes apart from other fluorescent probes.
 Read more in this Nature Chemistry paper about the properties of SiR.